 - It’s hard to be passive in nature.
 Even a child who tends to be indifferent when it comes to learning (I would call in unmotivated) still can absorb everything and benefit from stillness and moments of mindfulness that nature brings without having to be very active.
 Additionally, nature will eventually force anybody to move around – the shade moves, ants get under the shirt, it gets too cold – you are going to be moving whether you like it or not.

 - Children learn to embrace sustainable living and be self-sufficient.
 Nothing is ever wasted in nature.
 Growing garden, picking edible berries, mushrooms, making tea in the forest – these are all a part of learning to appreciate natural resources and processes.
 Learning to value what you’ve got and waste not.

-- In nature children learn to connect.
+- In nature, children learn to connect.

-Every child has a great potential to thrive in nature.
+Every child has a high potential to thrive in nature.
 We need to make sure they experience these advantage early on in life.
-I grew up in a school located in forest and I could not recall as many classes as I do our infinite number of adventures we had there as kids.
+I grew up in a school located in the forest, and I could not recall as many classes as I do our infinite number of adventures we had there as kids.
 This experience forever ignited the passion I have for our natural environment and desire to see child’s mind, soul, spirit and body embrace all the benefits nature has to offer.